phronmophobic/membrane/src/membrane/example/README.md

 Each of the examples can be run from the command line if membrane is a dependency.

+If membrane is checked out locally, then running with `clj` requires prepping first:

+$ clojure -T:build compile

 ## Todo
 `lein run -m membrane.example.todo`
 `clojure -M:skialib -m membrane.example.todo`